patractlabs/jupiter/README.md

     for producing block**, which would produce block only when receiving an extrinsic.
 This feature let developers do not need to waste time for waiting producing blocks in develop and test.

-**Note: current jupiter is dependent on substrate-rc6 version. `pallet-contracts` for rc6 version is still in refactoring, and newest ink! do not match for current `pallet-contracts`, some example contracts could not play well in current version.**
+**Note: current jupiter is dependent on substrate v2.0.0 version. `pallet-contracts` for v2.0.0 version is still in refactoring, and newest ink! do not match for current `pallet-contracts`, some example contracts could not play well in current version.**

 ## compile and run